Turning a Hobby into a Business – How to Build a Website

 Once your website is live, it’s a good idea to start creating a buzz.
 If you’ve already got a social media profile, you can make posts about your new website and when it’s dropping.
 If you don’t, it’s time to create a cohesive brand across as many social platforms as you can!

-Facebook, Instagram, Tik Tok, and even Snapchat are all good places to get started.
+Facebook, Instagram, and Tik Tok are all good places to get started.
 Have the same username for all, make sure your logo is prominent, and include business details in your ‘bio’.
 You can then think about purchasing Ads here and there, but you may want to beef out your website a little more before you do so.

 Further Reading: Are You Under the Influence?
 The Positive Impacts of Influencers